Bill Frisell

-William Richard Frisell (born March 18, 1951) is an American jazz guitarist, composer and arranger.
-Frisell first came to prominence at ECM Records in the 1980s, as both a session player and a leader.
+William Richard Frisell (born March 18, 1951) is an American jazz guitarist.
+He first came to prominence at ECM Records in the 1980s, as both a session player and a leader.
 He went on to work in a variety of contexts, notably as a participant in the Downtown Scene in New York City, where he formed a long working relationship with composer and saxophonist John Zorn.
-He was also a longtime member of veteran drummer Paul Motian's groups from the early 1980s until 2011 (upon Motian’s death).
+He was also a longtime member of veteran drummer Paul Motian's groups from the early 1980s until Motian's death in 2011.
 Since the late 1990s, Frisell's output as a bandleader has also integrated prominent elements of folk, country, rock ‘n’ roll and Americana.
 He has six Grammy nominations and one win.

 Biography

 Early life and career

 Frisell was born in Baltimore, Maryland, United States, but spent most of his youth in the Denver, Colorado area.
-He studied clarinet with Richard Joiner of the Denver Symphony Orchestra as a youth, but by his teens, was more interested in guitar.
+He studied clarinet with Richard Joiner of the Denver Symphony Orchestra as a youth, but by his teens was more interested in guitar.
 He graduated from Denver East High School and went to the University of Northern Colorado to study music.
 At UNC, he took a class taught by guitarist Johnny Smith.
 However, Frisell later reported the class effectively became private lessons from Smith because the emphasis on music theory "was too much for everyone else—they didn't want to be learning scales and inversions."

 His original guitar teacher in the Denver-Aurora metropolitan area was Dale Bruning, with whom Frisell released the 2000 duo album Reunion.
 After graduating from Northern Colorado, Frisell went to the Berklee College of Music in Boston, where he studied with Jon Damian and Jim Hall.

 ECM Records years

 Frisell's major break came when guitarist Pat Metheny was unable to make a recording session and recommended Frisell to Paul Motian, who was recording Psalm (1982) for ECM Records.
-Frisell became ECM's in-house guitar player, and worked on several albums, most notably Jan Garbarek's 1982 Paths, Prints.
-Frisell's first solo release was In Line, which featured a solo guitar as well as duets with bassist Arild Andersen.
+Frisell became ECM's in-house guitar player through the 1980s and worked on several albums, including notably Jan Garbarek's 1982 Paths, Prints.
+Frisell's first release under his name was In Line (1983), which featured a solo guitar as well as duets with bassist Arild Andersen.